texfaq/texfaq.github.io/FAQ-what-TDS.md

 If the system is upgraded (or otherwise re-installed), a copy made in the TEXMF tree will probably be overwritten or deleted.
-This may be what you want, but otherwise it's a powerful incentive to use a tree that is _not_ ''part of the installed system''.
+This may be what you want, but otherwise it's a powerful incentive to use a tree that is _not_ "part of the installed system".

 The reason one might place upgrades the distribution's main tree is to avoid confusion.
 Suppose you were to place the file on the local